Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Acknowledgements

 \section{Acknowledgements}

-We thank William Bialek, Fabio Cecconi and Edo Kussel for very insightful advice on the manuscript.
+We thank William Bialek, Fabio Cecconi, Edo Kussel, Leonid Mirny, Felix Ritort, Aleksandra Walczak and two anonymous referees for very insightful advice on the manuscript.
 ACa and TSG thank Enzo Branchini for discussions within the CC.
-ACa acknowledges the support and advice of the late Giovanni Cavagna.
+ACa acknowledges the support and advice of Francesco Cavagna and of the late Giovanni Cavagna.
 This work was supported by ERC Grant RG.BIO (Contract n.
 785932), MIUR Grant INFO.BIO (Protocol n.
 R18JNYYMEY), and MIUR Grant PRIN2020 (Contract n.
 2020PFCXPE-005).